rabbitmq/rabbitmq-server/deps/rabbitmq_trust_store/README.md

 ## Rationale

-This plugin whitelists the .PEM formatted TLS certificates in a given directory, refreshing at configurable intervals, or when `rabbitmqct eval 'rabbit_trust_store:refresh().'` is invoked.
+This plugin whitelists the .PEM formatted TLS certificates in a given directory, refreshing at configurable intervals, or when `rabbitmqctl eval 'rabbit_trust_store:refresh().'` is invoked.

 While RabbitMQ can be configured to accepted self-signed certificates